-- Must receive a medical examination each year (365 days) by a duly licensed physician, nurse practitioner or physician assistant. - Must not accept prizes, merchandise, money or any item that can be exchanged for money as a result of athletic participation. - · May not, as an individual or as a team, practice during the school day. - May only attend summer camps to which the athlete or his/her parents pay the fees.
+- Must receive a health screening each year (every 365 days) by a duly licensed physician, nurse practitioner or physician assistant. - ▼ Must not accept prizes, merchandise, money or any item that can be exchanged for money as a result of athletic participation. - ▼ May not, as an individual or as a team, practice during the school day. - May only attend summer camps to which the athlete or his/her parents pay the fees.